 Switch off the energy source to an electric water heater by turning off the suitable breaker.
 Yet, in the home’s electrical provision board.
-Switch off the gas to a gas water heater by rotary the pilot knob to the pilot position.
-It will prevent the burners from burning but should keep the pilot light, so you don’t have to resume it later.
-Otherwise, turn off the gas source by closing the valve on the gas line nearby the water heater.
+Switch off the gas to a gas water heater by rotating the pilot knob to the pilot position.
+It will prevent the burners from burning, but should keep the pilot light, so you don’t have to resume it later.
+Otherwise, turn off the gas source by closing the valve on the gas line near the water heater.

 Let the water heater cool down for many hours.
 It is yet earlier happening to draining the tank and substituting drain valve.